bachfamily/bach/Readme.txt

 - ACKNOWLEDGMENTS
 - CONTACT

 ===================================================
 SYSTEM REQUIREMENTS
 ===================================================

-Intel-based Mac, OSX 10.7 or higher, running Max 6.1.7 or higher.
+Intel-based Mac or Windows computer running Max 7.3.5 or higher.
-Windows XP, Vista or 7, running Max 6.1.7 or higher.

 ===================================================
 HOW TO INSTALL
 ===================================================

-You should install bach directly from Max Package Manager.
+You should install bach directly from the Max Package Manager.

 Alternatively, you can copy the "bach" folder inside the "packages" folder in your Max folder.
 The Max packages folder is under "Documents/Max 7" (for Max 7) or "Documents/Max 8" (for Max 8).

 You can also build bach from its source code.
 For more information about this, see below.

 ===================================================